section-engineering-education/engineering-education/content/articles/debugging-with-chucker/index.md

   - url: /engineering-education/debugging-with-chucker/hero.jpg
     alt: Getting Started With Debugging In Android Using Chucker
 ---
 Working with `OkHttp` to perform network calls is always easy.
-Problems arise when you want to debug and see if the task is successful or not.
+The problem arises when you want to debug and see if the task is successful or not.
 <!--more-->
-Chucker comes in handy when you want to debug using the `OkHttp` library.
+Chucker comes in handy when debugging using using the `OkHttp` library.
 [Chucker](https://github.com/ChuckerTeam/chucker) is a simple to integrate android debugging library unlike [Timber](https://www.section.io/engineering-education/planting-timber-logs-the-right-way/) and [Stetho](http://facebook.github.io/stetho/).

 You might be wondering what debugging is in Android development.
-Debugging is defined as the process of analyzing the code in a software to detect and remove potential errors that might cause your app to crash.
+Debugging is defined as the process of analyzing the code in software to detect and remove potential errors that might cause your app to crash.

 ### Table of contents
 - [Prerequisites](#prerequisites)